33 Travel Hacks That Make Summer Vacation a Total Breeze

-Because getting to your vacation destination shouldn't be so stressful.
+Because getting to your destination shouldn't be so stressful.

-It feels too soon to make travel plans for the holidays, but when is the best (i.e. cheapest) time to book a flight?
+It feels too soon to make plans for July 4th weekend.
+Okay, so when is the best (i.e. cheapest) time to book a flight?
 Sign up for a travel app like Hopper and let them alert you when the price is right.
 The truth is that there’s no “right” time to buy your flight.
 Not six months out.
 Not four months out.
 Not two weeks ago.
-Experienced travelers set an alert for great deals and let them come to them.
-And for more great travel advice, here are 15 Genius Ways to Maximize Airline Miles.
+Experienced travelers set an alert for great deals and let those deals come to them.

 Here’s something experienced globetrotters know: if you can scan your most important documents and email them to your phone, they’ll be much easier to replace than if you hadn’t.
 And yes, we’re talking about your passport.

-Only suckers travel with full-size bottles of shampoo and shaving cream.
-But buying those miniatures for every trip seems insane.
+Only those who don’t plan ahead travel with full-size bottles of shampoo and shaving cream.
+But buying miniatures for every trip seems insane.
 You’re not buying a new dopp kit for every trip, are you?
-Here’s a better way: Just refill your tiny bottles and use them again and again.
+So here’s a better way: Just refill your tiny bottles and use them again and again and again.
+And if you really want to save every dime, just lift the bottles that come with your hotel room.
 Speaking of travel hacks, here’s The Best Way to Get Your Hotel Room Comped.

 Nothing ruins a flight like being stuck in a middle seat, or being too close (or far) from the bathroom.
 Don’t let it happen to you.
 Use a seating app like Seat Guru to guarantee the perfect seat placement.
 If you’re traveling with a partner and want some extra leg room (without paying for first class), book the window and aisle seats.
 Even single riders want to avoid the middle if they can help it, and if your row is their only option, they’ll happily trade so you can sit together.
 On a related note, here’s The Best Seat on Any Airplane.

-Never check for fares without first going into incognito mode.
-(Here’s a step-by-step guide to going private in Google Chrome.) iArline websites store your cookies, which gives them too much intel on your travel plans.
-If they know when you want to fly, they can raise their rates accordingly.
+Never check for fares without first going into Incognito mode.
+(Here’s a step-by-step guide to going private in Google Chrome.)
+Airline websites store your cookies, which gives them too much intel on your travel plans.
+If they know when you want to fly, they can automatically raise their rates accordingly.
 Don’t give them that power.

 You have two options if you want to bring your own bottled water through airport security and not pay the ridiculous airport prices.
 One, you can freeze it.
 Yes, the TSA let’s you keep your liquids “as long as they are frozen solid when presented for screening.”
 If that sounds complicated (and it is), just bring your own reusable water bottle and dump it before entering the security line.
 You’ll have to settle for refilling with a water fountain on the other side, but you may just discover that free water doesn’t taste so bad after all.